ordovician/iOSExamples/README.md

 Cocoa is actually cleverer than you think.
 If you make sure the `contentSize` covers the area under the keyboard while the `frame` of the scrollview is just the area above the keyboard then the scrollview will automatically scroll to show active textfield.

+### Alternative using Autolayout

+Scroll view can be tricky to deal with when you have to handle landscape and portrait mode as well as different screen sizes.
+So an alternative way to do this is to use Autolayout instead.
+A way to do this is demonstrated in *KeyboardPopupAutolayout*.

+The basic idea is that you create an `IBOutlet` to a constraint that decides how far down all your UI is placed.
+Then when the keyboard pops up you update this constraint to push the whole UI up.
+E.g.:

+	let info = notification.userInfo
+    if let keyboardFrame: NSValue = info?[UIKeyboardFrameBeginUserInfoKey] as?
+NSValue {
+        let keyboardSize = keyboardFrame.CGRectValue().size

+        bottomConstraint.constant = keyboardSize.height + uriField.frame.height
+        view.layoutIfNeeded()
+    }

 [miketableview]: https://www.mikeash.com/pyblog/friday-qa-2013-02-22-lets-build-uitableview.html